 Link TV History

-In December 1999, Link Media launched Link TV, the first nationwide television network dedicated to providing Americans with global perspectives on news, events and culture.
-Link was awarded a coveted FCC "set-aside" non-commercial license on DIRECTV and was added to EchoStar's DISH Network a few weeks later.
+Link TV was created 20 years ago as the first U.S. television network dedicated to providing Americans with global perspectives on news, events and culture.
+After a nationwide competition, in December 1999 the San-Francisco-based non-profit organization was awarded a coveted FCC "set-aside" non-commercial license on the satellite provider DIRECTV and was added to EchoStar's DISH Network a few weeks later.

-Every day Link broadcasts a 24-hour mix of uncompromising documentaries, international news analysis programs and diverse cultural programs to 33.7 million US homes.
-Link's original programs are distributed to more than 220 cable stations, reaching an additional 22 million households.
-Audience research indicates that there are more than 6.7 million regular satellite viewers of Link TV, who watch an average of 2.5 hours each week.
-In addition, 57% of these regular viewers report they have taken action as a result of something they have experienced on Link TV.
+Each day Link TV broadcasts a 24-hour mix of programming to 31 million U.S. homes via DIRECTV channel 375 and DISH Network channel 9410.
+Featured are independent documentaries, global news programs, international films and diverse cultural programs.
+Audience research indicates that more than 4 million Americans watch Link TV regularly.
+In addition, 57% of these viewers report they have taken an action as a result of something they have experienced on Link TV.

 Read more about Link's story, in this Huffington Post article: TV Worth Watching - Link TV Expands Your World View One Program at a Time.